antoinedray/vim-packadd/README.md

-Installing Vim packages has never been simpler
+Installing Vim packages made simpler
 =======================================

 This python script takes all the pain of installing Vim packages away, one line in the command line is now all it takes !